 International Conference on Disaster Medicine and Hurricane Resiliency Draws Hundreds to Campus

-More than 280 healthcare professionals, emergency preparedness experts, and government leaders gathered on campus March 8-11 with the goal of uniting their collective experience and expertise to increase their communities’ ability to manage hurricanes and other disasters.
+More than 280 healthcare professionals, emergency preparedness experts, and government leaders gathered on campus March 8-11 with the goal of increasing their communities' ability to manage hurricanes and other disasters.

 His Excellency Eugene Holiday, Governor of Sint Maarten, addresses the audience at the Opening Ceremony of the conference.

 "For the physicians in the audience, how many of you have any aspect of disaster training?”

 Just a few hands rose after Dr. Gregory Ciottone, Associate Professor at Harvard Medical School, posed the question during one of the first sessions of the International Conference on Disaster Medicine and Hurricane Resiliency.
 Yet one thing was made clear throughout the conference: Despite many lacking the requisite training, society expects physicians and other healthcare professionals to provide leadership in disastrous situations.